xyz2tex/dot2tex/doc/usage_guide.rst

     Duplicate the xdot output.
 Uses the drawing information embedded in the xdot output to draw nodes and edges.

 --template filename
     Use template from file.
-See the `templates`_ section for more details.
+See the :ref:`templates` section for more details.

 -V, --version
     Print version information and exit.